varuntej735/-COVID-19_Forecasting_Model_v1.py-./README.md

 **Forecasting COVID-19 Trends Using Historical Data**

 **Overview:** The use of machine learning algorithms to predict the number of COVID-19 cases in the US is examined in this research.
-Using historical data of confirmed cases, fatalities, and recoveries, the goal is to evaluate the predictive performance of several models, such as XGBoost, Random Forest, and Linear Regression.
+Using historical data of confirmed cases, deaths, and recoveries, the goal is to evaluate the predictive performance of several models, such as XGBoost, Random Forest, and Linear Regression.

 # Features: